17 Different Ways in Which God Speaks to Us

 6. God Can Speak Through Our Thoughts

 According to Amos 4:13, God reveals His ways through our thoughts.
-While Joseph pondered matters in Matthew 1:19–21, God spoke to him.
+God spoke to him while Joseph pondered matters in Matthew 1:19–21.

-Here, we must exercise caution since not the Lord inspires all our thoughts.
+Here, we must exercise caution since the Lord does not inspire all our thoughts.
 Furthermore, the Devil can also implant thoughts in our minds.
 And we can just come up with ideas on our own.

 Therefore, we must determine whether a thought is from God whenever we have one.
 Does it accord with the Bible?
 Does it in any way go against God’s nature?